KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/SpaceShooter/README.md

 5) Download the SS_Resources.zip

-6) Drag the SS_Resources.zip into the Unity Project Files
+6) Extract the Zip File

-7) Extract the Zip File
+7) Drag the Folders into the Unity Project Files

 8) Follow the Lessons in order to create a Space Shooter Game